kotarot/rectangle-packing-solver/README.md

 # rectangle-packing-solver

-`rectangle-packing-solver` is a solver to find a solution for the 2D rectangle packing problem by simulated annealing (SA) optimization.
+A solver to find a solution of the 2D rectangle packing problem by simulated annealing (SA) optimization.
 Sequence-pair [1] is used to represent a rectangle placement (floorplan).

 ## Features